pascal-brand38/react-components-helper/README.md

       ]
     },

+# Eslint

+    npm install eslint eslint-plugin-react eslint-plugin-react-hooks --save-dev

+and .eslintrc.json as

+    {
+        "env": {
+            "browser": true,
+            "es2021": true
+        },
+        "extends": [
+            "eslint:recommended",
+            "plugin:react/recommended",
+            "plugin:react-hooks/recommended",
+            "plugin:react/jsx-runtime"
+        ],
+        "overrides": [
+        ],
+        "parserOptions": {
+            "ecmaVersion": "latest",
+            "sourceType": "module",
+            "ecmaFeatures": {
+                "jsx": true
+            }
+        },
+        "plugins": [
+            "react"
+        ],
+        "rules": {
+        }
+    }

+and in package.json scripts section:

+    "eslint": "node_modules/.bin/eslint src/**/*.jsx"

+eslint is then run using npm run eslint

+If interested in automatically run it during npm run dev of vite, then

+    npm install --save-dev vite-plugin-eslint

+and in vite.config.js (optional - may be a problem as it is run when npm run dev)

+    import eslintPlugin from 'vite-plugin-eslint';
+    export default defineConfig({
+      plugins: [eslintPlugin()],
+    });

 # Using from a TS project
 In case it is used from a TS project (and in case this component is still a JS one), then follow https://pjausovec.medium.com/how-to-fix-error-ts7016-could-not-find-a-declaration-file-for-module-xyz-has-an-any-type-ecab588800a8: